jaseflow/takeupsomething/content/interests/cooking.md

 </div>

 ## Cutting board
 When it comes to boards, you can't go past a thick, hard, wooden board.
-Anything else and it's going to wreck your knive and your fingers will slip all over it.
+Glass boards will wreck your knife and your fingers will slip all over it.
 You may want to get a cheap plastic one to prepare meat on as it's easier to clean.

 ### Recommendations